Roman555568/Horde-External-lua/README.md

 # Horde-external-lua
-This is a remake of workshop version: https://steamcommunity.com/sharedfiles/filedetails/?id=2886370830
+This is a fixed version of workshop version: https://steamcommunity.com/sharedfiles/filedetails/?id=2886370830